timquinlan/nginxplus_dynamic_rewrites/README.md

 * docker, docker-compose
 * authorization to build containers
 * authorization to forward host ports
-* ports 80 through 83 open on your host.
+* ports 80, 81, 82, 88, 89 open on your host.
 If you need to change the ports you can modify docker-compose.yaml

 Clone this repo and use docker-compose to bring up the environment: